jweissenberger/newsletter/README.md

 More abstractive summarization models like GPT and Pegasus Multi-news were also tested but showed poor results.
 They struggled to properly cite quotes and would get easily confused about facts like who the current president is.
-This is likely due to the datasets containing articles from a different time period which would train it to learn that Obama was president for example instead of Trump.
+This is likely due to the datasets that these models were trained on came from a different time period, which would train it to learn that Obama was president for example instead of Trump or Biden.

 ## NewsPaper3k
 Used for websraping and pulling the articles from a link